scott246/underworld/README.md

   - otherwise it's an open level

 # Gameplay
 The game is a retro-style pixel 2D RPG.
-The point of the game is to move the blue square (you) around and destroy all the red squares (enemy) by attacking (bumping into them or shooting them with arrows or magic).
-You may visit the green square (store) and buy upgrades with gold.
+The point of the game is to move the blue square (you) around and destroy all the red squares (enemy) by attacking (bumping into them or shooting them with arrows or magic or traps).
+You may visit the green square (store) and buy upgrades/items with gold.
 Gold is found through yellow squares (powerups), which produce not only gold but other upgrades as well, marked with a "G" for gold, or another character for another type of powerup (see powerups section).
 The point of the game is to clear all enemies from a level using whatever means necessary (magic, basic attack, arrows, etc.).
 Clearing all enemies will take you to a completely different randomly generated level with more and more powerful enemies with greater rewards upon killing them, and more powerful powerups.

 # HUD
 The game's HUD is located mostly in the left side of the screen, with a few elements in the lower and upper portions.
 Currently it tracks